5 Red Flags of a Bad Home Warranty Company

 - The FTC (ftc.gov/ReportFraud) for deceptive marketing and fraud

-- Your State Insurance Department in states like California and Florida where warranties are regulated by insurance regulators
+- Your State Insurance Department in states like California, Florida, and Illinois where warranties are regulated by insurance regulators

-For homeowners considering legal action, our guide on how to sue a home warranty company walks through the small claims process step by step.
+For homeowners considering legal action, our guide on how to sue a home warranty company walks through the small claims process step by step, and our arbitration rights guide explains how to navigate mandatory arbitration clauses.

 How to Find a Trustworthy Home Warranty Provider